Communities on Thompson Lake look to future of dam

 He reiterated the Thompson Lake Advisory Committee had recommended that before major repairs were done that a comparative analysis on dam replacement be done.

-Asselin said a heavy storm occurred shortly after the survey report was completed, affecting the condition of the east gate and requiring a reassessment of how to proceed.
+Asselin said a heavy storm occurred shortly after the survey report was completed, affected the condition of the east gate and required a reassessment of how to proceed.

 By focusing first on the east gate, Petrovsky said, the life expectancy would be extended by 50 years, making it possible to do further repairs and maintenance in stages.